Top Ten Study Abroad Tips for Parents

 - To limit spending and avoid lost money, teach your child to take money out of the ATM a little at a time.
 For example, on Mondays, have him or her take out the cash he or she will need for each week.
 However, be aware that there may be high international ATM withdrawal fees.
 If you choose to take out the maximum amount, be sure you have a safe place to store your cash.
 You do not want to carry large amounts of cash on you at one time.

-- Don't begin exchanging currency before your child departs - have him or her wait until he or she reach the destination.
+- Don't begin exchanging currency before your child departs - have him or her wait until he or she reaches the destination.

-- Encourage your student to resolve her or her own issues while abroad and step in only when necessary.
+- Encourage your child to resolve her or her issues while abroad and step in only when necessary.

-- Have your student do the bulk of the study abroad research.
-This will not only empower your student, but will also teach him or her the benefit of thinking ahead and analyzing what is best for him or her as an individual.
+- Have your child do the bulk of the study abroad research.
+This will not only empower your child but will also teach him or her the benefit of thinking ahead and analyzing what is best for him or her as an individual.

-- Let your student know that you trust him or her to make the right decisions while studying abroad.
+- Let your child know that you trust him or her to make the right decisions while studying abroad.

-- Tell your student to stick to the busy restaurants, as eating at these is likely safer than at less popular restaurants.
+- Tell your child to stick to the busy restaurants, as eating at these is likely safer than at less popular restaurants.

 - Students should know to check for pasteurization when eating dairy products, as not all countries practice this process in the way they do in the United States.